 How much does one year of travel in Asia cost?
-Here’s how much we spent in our year of backpacking in Asia (Eurasia, to be precise), plus some tips on how you, too, can travel long-term on a budget.
+Here’s how much I spent during one year of backpacking in Asia (Eurasia, to be precise), plus some tips on how you, too, can travel long-term on a budget.

-Holy shit, we’ve been on the road for more than a year.
+Holy sh*t, I’ve been on the road for more than a year.

 It seems like a crazy long time… but it doesn’t feel like it.
-The only indicators we have of our time on the road are our deteriorating English skills, woefully stained clothes, and of course, depleted bank accounts.
+The only indicators I have of my time on the road are my deteriorating English skills, woefully stained clothes, and of course, depleted bank account.

-BUT.
-Our bank accounts are far less painful to look at than we thought they’d be.
+… BUT.
+My bank account is far less painful to look at than I thought it might be.

-How much does one year of travel in Asia cost?
+- How much does one year of travel in Eurasia cost?

-In the last year, we traveled to 10 countries:
+In that time, I traveled to 10 countries:

-These countries were chosen primarily because they’re awesome, but also because they’re cheap.
+These countries were chosen primarily because they’re awesome, but also because they’re relatively affordable since I hold strong currencies.
 A month of backpacking in Armenia is going to be a lot cheaper than a month in Argentina.
+Just sayin’

-To get an idea of just how budget-friendly these places are, here’s how much we spent in each country.
+To get an idea of just how budget-friendly these places are, here’s how much I spent in each country:

 - Full breakdown: Georgia budget report